-Category Archives: Regulations
+Category Archives: Cosmetic and Food Regulations

 The U.S. Department of Agriculture – USDA is often confused with the Food and Drug Administration –FDA, due to some similar regulations such as product’s traceability and safety.
 However, there are some major differences to be highlighted between the two.